EvoEdit: Evolving Null-space Alignment for Robust and Efficient Knowledge Editing: Experiments and Results

-\paragraph{Editing Effectiveness.} Table~\ref{tab:overall_comp} presents a comprehensive comparison of our proposed \methodname~with prior model editing methods across multiple language models and two benchmark datasets—\textsc{Counterfact} and \textsc{ZsRE}.
-The results consistently demonstrate that \methodname~achieves the highest or second-highest performance across nearly all evaluation metrics, including \textit{Efficacy}, \textit{Generalization}, \textit{Specificity}, \textit{Fluency}, and \textit{Consistency}.
-For the \textsc{Counterfact} benchmark, \methodname~notably surpasses AlphaEdit and other strong baselines such as MEMIT and ROME, achieving higher rewrite success without sacrificing fluency and consistency.
-On \textsc{ZsRE}, \methodname~further exhibits remarkable generalization and specificity, indicating robust transfer of the edited knowledge across diverse contexts.
+On \textsc{ZsRE}, \methodname{} further exhibits remarkable generalization and specificity, indicating robust transfer of the edited knowledge across diverse contexts.
 Across all three backbone models, including \texttt{Llama-3-8B}, \texttt{Qwen2.5-7B-Instruct} and \texttt{Llama-3.2-3B}, our method maintains top-tier efficacy and consistency, underscoring its scalability and reliability in sequential editing scenarios.
-Overall, these results validate that \methodname~provides more accurate, consistent, and generalizable edits than existing approaches, establishing a new state of the art in sequential knowledge editing.
+Overall, these results validate that \methodname{} provides more accurate, consistent, and generalizable edits than existing approaches, establishing a new state of the art in sequential knowledge editing.

-\paragraph{General Capability Tests} To test how edits affect the general capability of the model, we perform General Capability Tests at different stages of editing using four tasks from the General Language Understanding Evaluation (GLUE) benchmark \cite{Glue}.
-Specifically: